Bayernatoor/btc_self_custody/src/faqs/sparrow/sparrow_faq3.md

 <br>

 ***Remember to store the 12 words and the passphrase separately but don't lose them, you need both to recover your bitcoin.
-It's also wise to store your wallet's Extended/Master fingerprint since every wallet has a unique fingerprint, you can confirm that you've entered the correct seed words + passphrase if you ever need to recover the wallet.***
+It's also wise to store your wallet's Extended/Master fingerprint.
+Since every wallet has a unique fingerprint, you can confirm that you've entered the correct seed words + passphrase if you ever need to recover the wallet.***